Generative Modeling via Kernelized Stochastic Interpolants: Numerical Illustrations

 \subsection{Multiscale Time Series: Financial Log-Returns}

-We begin with a one-dimensional setting that highlights two distinctive aspects of our framework: generation from a \emph{single} observed realization, and the use of scattering-transform features to capture multiscale, non-Gaussian structure (Appendix~\ref{app:details}).

-We consider daily log-returns of the S\&P~500 index from January 2000 to February 2024, a single realization of $d = 6{,}064$ time steps.
-Financial log-returns exhibit heavy tails, volatility clustering, and the leverage effect (negative correlation between returns and future volatility) making them a challenging test case, especially in the single-realization regime where neural generative models cannot be trained.
+We consider daily log-returns of the S\&P~500 from January 2000 to February 2024.
+Financial log-returns exhibit heavy tails, volatility clustering, and the leverage effect, making this a challenging test case.
+Figure~\ref{fig:sampling_1D} shows that Algorithm~\ref{alg:generation} with $K = 1{,}200$ steps (trigonometric schedule, $P=217$ scattering features) faithfully reproduces the return density including heavy tails, and correctly captures the leverage effect~\citep{morel2024path}.

-Figure~\ref{fig:sampling_1D} demonstrates that Algorithm~\ref{alg:generation} with $K = 1{,}200$ steps successfully captures the statistical properties of the S\&P~500 log-returns.
-We use the trigonometric schedule $\alpha_t = \cos(\tfrac12 \pi t)$, $\beta_t = \sin(\tfrac12 \pi t)$.
-The top panel shows the original series (blue) alongside a representative generated sample (orange), exhibiting qualitatively similar intermittent volatility bursts and multiscale correlations.
-Quantitatively, the density plot (bottom left) shows near-perfect agreement between the empirical distributions of the true and generated returns, including the characteristic heavy tails.
-The leverage effect plot (bottom right) reveals that the generated samples correctly reproduce the asymmetric correlation between past returns and future volatility, a key stylized fact in financial time series~\citep{morel2024path}.

-\subsection{Physical fields}
+\subsection{Physical Fields}

-We test the framework on two-dimensional physical fields using the Morlet wavelet scattering transform as the feature map $\phi$.
-This setting is particularly natural: scattering coefficients provide a finite-dimensional, Lipschitz-continuous, and translation-invariant representation that captures the multiscale structure characteristic of turbulence and cosmological fields~\citep{cheng2024scattering}.

-\paragraph{Datasets.} We consider four fields, chosen to span a range of statistical properties---scale dependence, sparsity, non-Gaussianity, and morphological diversity: \begin{itemize}[leftmargin=0.2in,itemsep=2pt] \item \textit{3D turbulence}: two-dimensional slices of 3D turbulent pressure fields from the forced isotropic turbulence simulation \citep{li2008public,Perlman_2007}, available in the Johns Hopkins Turbulence Database at http://turbulence.pha.jhu.edu.
-These fields exhibit long-range correlations and intermittent structures. \item \textit{Dark matter}: logarithm of 2D slices of the 3D large-scale matter distribution from the Quijote simulations~\citep{villaescusa2020quijote}.
-The log-transform accentuates the filamentary cosmic web, producing fields with pronounced non-Gaussian statistics. \item \textit{Magnetic turbulence}: 2D slices of 3D vorticity fields from 3D isothermal magnetic-hydrodynamic (MHD) \citep{allys2019rwst}.
-The field is anisotropic due to a mean magnetic field in the horizontal direction.
-These fields contain coherent vortical structures embedded in a turbulent background. \item \textit{Weak lensing}: simulated convergence maps of gravitational lensing induced by cosmological matter density fluctuations~\citep{gupta2018non}, displaying sparse spikes in a gaussian-like background.

-\end{itemize} All fields are discretized on $64\times 64$ grids with periodic boundary conditions and standardized to zero mean and unit variance.
-See Appendix~\ref{app:details} for details on the scattering spectra model.